 Marvel Contest of Champions Accessibility Report

-Marvel Contest of Champions offers 15 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
+We've documented 14 accessibility features for Marvel Contest of Champions in the Getting Started, Reading, Navigation, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Marvel Contest of Champions is a fighting game where you collect teams of Marvel characters to fight against computer-controlled characters.
 The fights are one versus one that work through increasingly harder opponents.
 It's novel because you can form alliances with other online players to go head to head against other player's teams, although all fights are versus the computer and not other players.

 You need to be able react quickly to attacks by the opposing character, swiping, tapping and holding specific parts of the screen to counter and deflect the incoming attacks and fight back.